smorad/um_cisc_7404/08_pg.typ

 ==
 Homework 2 is the final homework, and it is a little special #pause

-You can choose one of two Assignments #pause
+Choose only one assignment #pause
 - Policy gradient (easier, max 80/100) #pause
 - Deep Q learning (harder, max 100/100) #pause